samaankw/ticket-lifecycle/README.md

 Once you're signed in, navigate to the Tickets section and locate the ticket that was created in Step 1.
 Click on the ticket to open and view its details. </p>

 <img src="https://i.imgur.com/h0M3mqk.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps">
-<p>ince this is a business-critical incident, update the ticket with the following details:
+<p> Since this is a business-critical incident, update the ticket with the following details:

 Priority: Set to Emergency, as mobile online banking downtime can result in significant revenue loss.